jeffoxd/hsr-stellar-jades-calculator/README.md

 ## Features

-- Several configurations for all known sources of stellar jades and limited passes
+- Form steps to configure for all known sources of stellar jades and limited passes
 - Customisable dynamic unlimited section to add all extra sources of jades and passes, mainly for events, gifts/redeemable code, compensation etc. And to be more future proof when website stops being maintained
+- Responsive design (mobile-friendly) as priority
 - Many themes (because why not?)
 - Localisation
-- Mobile-friendly
 - Remembers last session (theme, language, unsubmitted form state)

 ## Showcase

-Main form (remembers unsubmitted data)
+Main form with form stepper to show form filling progress

 ![Main form](docs/images/main_form.png)